 - Won $80 million arbitration on behalf of one founder of publicly traded mortgage brokerage company against the other founder and received $3 million attorneys’ fees award.

 - Secured $8 million judgment for secured creditor after court trial.

-Mr. Zeldin taught a trial practice-type class and a class on alternative dispute resolution at Boalt Hall School of Law (now BerkeleyLaw) at the University of California at Berkeley for 20 years.
+Mr. Zeldin taught a trial practice-type class and a class on alternative dispute resolution at University of California – Berkeley, School of Law for 20 years.
 He has authored and co-authored extensive teaching materials on litigation strategies and techniques as well as administrative and public interest law.
 His publications include “Choosing Between Federal and State Court” (ABTL Report, Vol. 2, No. 1, November 1992); and “The Ten Commandments for Avoiding a Fraudulent Real Estate Transaction” (California Land Title Association Claims Awareness Hot Sheet, Vol. 10, No. 3, June 1999; republished in April 2006 in Click San Diego Real Estate).

 He has lectured for Continuing Education of the Bar, the Federal Practices Institute, and the Practicing Law Institute for many years on civil procedure, evidence, and federal practices.
 He has conducted seminars and given guest lectures for various law school and continuing education programs on settlement strategies and techniques.
 His recent speaking engagements include presentations on:

 - “Ethical Issues for Litigation and Transactional Lawyers” for a San Francisco law firm;

 - “Ten Best Habits to Avoid Malpractice” for the Association of Business Trial Lawyers;

 - “Ethical Issues in E-Discovery” at BerkeleyLaw;

 - “How To Survive Every Lawyer’s Worst Nightmare” at the Stanford Law School’s Ethics Institute;